-[34] It appears that the rationale behind Rule 72 (7) is to guard against the abrogation of the audi alteram partem principle.
-In the matter of Prosecutor-General v Taapopi the Supreme Court said that the concern that the hearing of an application for the preservation of property on an ex parte basis would undermine a respondent's fair trial rights protected under common law and in art 12 of the Namibian Constitution was not necessary at the preservation stage processes created by the POCA, because the High Court in the Shalli v Attorney-General and Another held that the fair trial rights of the affected party are not intended to be disposed of in a s 51(2) application but are merely preserved.
+[34] It appears that the rationale behind rule 72 (7) is to guard against the abrogation of the audi alteram partem principle.
+In Prosecutor-General v Taapopi, the Supreme Court said that the concern that the hearing of an application for the preservation of property on an ex parte basis would undermine a respondent's fair trial rights protected under common law and in article 12 of the Namibian Constitution was not necessary at the preservation stage processes created by the Act.
+This position was already set out in Shalli v Attorney-General and Another wherein it was held that the fair trial rights of the affected party are not intended to be disposed of in a s 51(2) application.

+[35] Mr. Heathcote challenged the Prosecutor-General’s entitlement to have obtained the preservation order, and referenced arguments relating to, amongst others, matters such as the wide scope of the order, the innocent buyer defense, flawed averments in some of the statutory contraventions relied upon, and that the Prosecutor-General failed to allege and or establish the causal links.
+It is unnecessary for a determination of this application, if not inapt, to make any finding in respect thereof at this stage.

-[35] I have therefore come to the conclusion that in the circumstances of this matter the applicants’ notice/application to anticipate the hearing of the preservation order is irregular and that application is thus dismissed, with cost on the scale of one instructing and one instructed counsel.
+[36] I have therefore come to the conclusion that in the circumstances of this matter, the applicants’ notice/application to anticipate the hearing of the preservation order is irregular and that application is dismissed.

 The rescission application

-Background

-[36] On 14 December 2018 the first applicant (Martin Shilengudwa) filed an application for rescission in terms of section 58(1)(a)(i) – (ii) of the POCA in respect of the preservation order issued on 03 May 2018 and subsequently varied on 04 May 2018.
-This application was opposed by the PG and, by agreement between the parties was argued together with the anticipation and rule 61 applications.
+[37] As stated earlier, the applicants also filed an application in terms of s 58(1)(a)(i) – (ii) of the Act in respect of the preservation order issued on 03 May 2018 and subsequently varied on 04 May 2018 to have it rescinded, alternatively varied to delete paragraph 2.2.
+The Prosecutor-General opposed the application and the application was argued together with the anticipation and rule 61 applications.

+The variation and rescission provisions in terms of s 58 of the Act

+[38] Variation or rescission of a preservation order in terms of s 58 of the Act is restricted to the grounds as stipulated in s 58(1) and s 58(3).
+That is apparent from s 58(6) which provides that a preservation order may not be varied or rescinded on any grounds other than those provided for in this section.

-[37] The applicant has not sought relief in terms of section 58(3) which provides:
+[39] The applicants have not sought relief in terms of s 58(3) which provides:

-When the court has made a preservation of property order it may rescind that order if it was –
+‘When the court has made a preservation of property order it may rescind that order if it was –

 (a) erroneously sought or erroneously made in the absence of the person applying for its rescission; or

-(b) made as a result of a common mistake of both the Prosecutor-General and the person affected by that order.
+(b) made as a result of a common mistake of both the Prosecutor-General and the person affected by that order.’

-[38] The applicant relies for relief on section 58(1)(a)(i) – (ii) which provides:
+[40] The applicants approached the court on the basis of s 58(1)(a)(i) – (ii) which provides:

-When the High Court has made a preservation of property order it may vary or rescind the order if it is satisfied that –
+‘When the High Court has made a preservation of property order it may vary or rescind the order if it is satisfied that –

 (a) the order concerned –